 Putting Data to Work

 Last but not least is the issue of integration.
-Despite advances in HR technology, many SMBs are still using legacy systems to track HR data.
+Despite advances in HR technology, many SMBOs are still using legacy systems to track HR data.
 What's more, owners don't have time to analyze existing shortfalls.
 As Forbes notes, 86 percent of SMBOs work weekends, more than half only eat one meal at home each day and over 75 percent are still working even when they're on vacation.

 As a result, small businesses need solutions for payroll, benefits and time tracking that integrate with existing workflows without increasing operational complexity.
 It's often more time- and cost-effective to consider HR outsourcing, as the right partner can not only streamline human resource reporting and data collection but also provide the analytic framework necessary to deliver valuable insights on demand.

-Better data drives better SMB outcomes, and for SMBOs to realize the full value of HR data analytics, it's critical to opt in across the four key areas of location, permission, interpretation and integration.
+Better data drives better business outcomes, and for SMBOs to realize the full value of HR data analytics, it's critical to opt in across the four key areas of location, permission, interpretation and integration.